 Is there any quota?

 The Cambridge University Press (CUP) has published 44 full Gold OA journals and more than 330 hybrid journals that offer an OA option, covering subjects across the humanities, social sciences and science, technology and medicine.
-The journal list is available at the Cambridge Journals webpage or for downloading HERE.
+The journal list is available for downloading HERE.
 The list is valid at press time, but the publisher may make minor changes without prior notice.
+You may also use the OA Waivers and Discounts Checkers for the most updated journal list and agreement details.

 1. Go to the journal webpage, click on the [Submit your article] button.
 Log in or create an account if you do not have one yet.
 Make sure you have used CUHK affiliation, address, and email for your account registration.